 - You only need to be in the US or a US citizen to earn from it.

 - You only need to write premium articles.
 Well, that’s not a downside.
 What do you feel?

 Video tutorial is always best?
 Is not it?
 Let’s watch this video to understand the medium wordflow process.

-Tumblr is one of the most popular microblogging platform primarily targeted towards a younger audience.
-Rather than text-based blog, Tumblr focused on graphics and media-based blog.
-Social networking is integrated into the Tumblr.
+Tumblr is one of the most popular microblogging platforms primarily targeted towards a younger audience.
+Rather than a text-based blog, Tumblr focused on graphics and a media-based blog.
+Social networking is integrated into Tumblr.
 So you won’t be having any issue getting more traffic to your blog.

-Tumblr allows you to integrate AdSense to your blog.
+Tumblr allows you to integrate AdSense into your blog.
 You can also use another ad network if required.
 You can share your affiliate links in the Tumblr blog.
-But please make a note that too much sharing of affiliate link considered as spamming and your account may get banned for that.
+But please make a note that too much sharing of affiliate links considered spamming and your account may get banned for that.